dagster-io/dagster-cloud-hybrid-quickstart/README.md

 ## Customize the Docker build process

-A standard `Dockerfile` is included in this project and used to build the `example_location`.
+A standard `Dockerfile` is included in this project and used to build the `quickstart_etl`.
 This file is used by the `build-push-action`:

 https://github.com/dagster-io/dagster-cloud-hybrid-quickstart/blob/fa0a0d3409fda4c342da41c970f568d32996747f/.github/workflows/dagster-cloud-deploy.yml#L123-L129